 To send all the chroma data for a YUV444 frame, two RFX_AVC420_BITMAP_STREAM structures (section 2.2.4.4) are used.
 The format of the RFX_AVC444V2_BITMAP_STREAM structure is a four-byte integer that specifies which subframes are encoded, and the size of the first YUV420p subframe encoded bitstream, followed by the first subframe, and then, optionally, the second subframe.
-These bitstreams MUST be decoded by the same MPEG-4 AVC/H.264 decoder as one stream.
+These bitstreams MUST be encoded using the same MPEG-4 AVC/H.264 encoder and decoded by a single MPEG-4 AVC/H.264 decoder as one stream.
 The method to combine the two streams is detailed in section 3.3.8.3.3.
 Note that the YUV420 and Chroma420 views (as shown in the figure captioned "A representation of a YUV444 frame as two YUV240p frames" in section 3.3.8.3.3) both have identical MPEG-4 AVC/H.264 bitstream formats.